-Andile completed a National Diploma in Art and Design at Sivuyile Technical College in Gugulethu, Cape Town, followed by a National Diploma in Ceramic Design from Nelson Mandela Metropolitan University (NMMU) in Port Elizabeth in 2003.
+Dyalvane completed a National Diploma in Art and Design at Sivuyile Technical College in Gugulethu, Cape Town, followed by a National Diploma in Ceramic Design from Port Elizabeth Technikon in 2003.
 In 2005, together with fellow NMMU graduate Zizipho Poswa, he co-founded Imiso Ceramics, whose handmade tableware and vessels have earned the studio an international following.

 His most ambitious body of work to date, Idladla (grain silo), was exhibited at Southern Guild in 2017.
 The collection pivots around the central role that maize cultivation plays in rural African life: no homestead is considered complete without a structure to store grain.
 The cyclical, life-sustaining practices of land cultivation are an embodiment of collective effort and restorative spirituality.

-Andile has presented his ceramics in exhibitions at galleries, fairs and museums all over the world.
+Dyalvane has presented his ceramics in exhibitions at galleries, fairs and museums all over the world.
 His work was included in Making Africa: A Continent of Contemporary Design, which premiered at the Vitra Design Museum in Weil am Rheim, Germany, in 2014 before travelling to other major international museums, and in Graphic Africa at Habitat’s Platform Gallery during the 2013 London Design Festival.
 He is represented in New York by Friedman Benda, whose 2016 solo exhibition of his work, Camagu, was met with critical acclaim.
-His work has been shown at The Salon Art + Design and NY Now, Design Miami, Design Miami/ Basel, Design Days Dubai, Art Santa Fe International Art Fair, and AKAA Art Fair.
+Southern Guild has exhibited his work at The Salon Art + Design and NY Now, Design Miami, Design Miami/ Basel, Design Days Dubai, Art Santa Fe International Art Fair, and AKAA Art Fair.

-A member of the International Academy of Ceramics, Andile has earned residencies around the world, most recently at Clay Gulgong in Australia in 2018, and shares his knowledge through master classes and workshops in South Africa and internationally.
-He has been included in museum shows at the National Art Museum of China (NAMOC) and the Iziko South African National Gallery (SANG) in Cape Town, and has work in the collections of the Yingge Ceramic Museum in Taipei, Iziko SANG, NMMU Art Museum in Port Elizabeth, and the Corobrik Ceramics Collection.
+A member of the International Academy of Ceramics, Dyalvane has earned residencies around the world, most recently at Clay Gulgong in Australia in 2018, and shares his knowledge through master classes and workshops in South Africa and internationally.
+He has been included in museum shows at the National Art Museum of China (NAMOC) and the Iziko South African National Gallery (SANG) in Cape Town, and has work in the collections of the Metropolitan Museum in New York, Yingge Ceramic Museum in Taipei, Iziko SANG, NMMU Art Museum in Port Elizabeth, and the Corobrik Ceramics Collection.

 He collaborated with Chilean design, architecture, and art studio GT2P (Great Things 2 People) on a ceramic installation that was showcased at the 2017 Design Indaba Conference, and co-founded the Imbadu Collective, which facilitates creative collaborations among South African artists such as Atang Tshikare, Laduma Ngxokolo and Trevor Stuurman.

-Andile is the recipient of the 2015 Design Foundation Icon Award and was the Feature Designer of the Year at 100% Design South Africa in 2018, where he presented his Iindonga Bowl collection.
-He was included in Artsy’s Top 10 Contemporary Artists Working with Ceramics, and was named one of the Top 200 Young South Africans by the Mail & Guardian newspaper in 2011 and the VISI magazine Artist of the Year in 2009.
+Dyalvane is the recipient of the 2015 Design Foundation Icon Award and was the Feature Designer of the Year at 100% Design South Africa in 2018, where he presented his Iindonga Bowl collection.
+He was included in Artsy’s selection of 20 artists shaping the future of ceramics, and was named one of the Top 200 Young South Africans by the Mail & Guardian newspaper in 2011 and the VISI magazine Artist of the Year in 2009.